China and the United States. Strategy and Airpower in the East and South China Sea

 The ultimate ambition for this book is to be better informed about the strategic dynamics in the region, why the various actors behave the way they do, what their airpower capabilities are, and what to expect with regards to the use of airpower should a worst-case scenario unfold.

-Editors for this project is Lt Col / professor Dag Henriksen, Assistant professor Nina M. Bjørge and Assistant professor Mari G. Bårdsen (all three works at the Royal Norwegian Air Force Academy).
+Editors for this project is Lt Col / Professor Dag Henriksen, Assistant professor Nina M. Bjørge and Assistant professor Mari G. Bårdsen (all three works at the Royal Norwegian Air Force Academy).